Is the U.S. Post Office, enshrined in the Constitution, really about to go bust?

 Why is the Post Office in trouble?

-Another issue that is complicating the ability to fund the post office is that Republicans have long wanted to privatize the Post Office.
+Second, an issue that is complicating the ability to fund the post office is that Republicans have long wanted to privatize the Post Office.
 (If you’re interested to learn more about this push-pull with privatization and why the Post Office has underlying financial issues, read THIS.)

 Can the Post Office be allowed to fail?